spotinst/help/src/docs/administration/organizations/README.md

 In the Organization, you can define the following:

-- User Managment – Create, manage, delete, and associate users to accounts
+- User Management – Create, manage, delete, and associate users to accounts
 - API Tokens – Generate and delete personal and temporary tokens
 - MFA Authentication – Enable and disable two-factor authentication for your Spot users
 - Identity Provider (SAML) – Connect your Organization to an IDP, or use a Custom SAML